narenallam/OrderMatchingSystem/README.md

 ## Design and Approach

-    There are two unordered_maps one for sell and one for buy.
+    * There are two unordered_maps one for sell and one for buy.
-    Each map contains {stock: orderqueue} associations.
+    * Each map contains {stock: orderqueue} associations.
-    orderqueue is self-managed, memory-pooled and lock-free container.
+    * orderqueue is memory-pooled container, faster pop() and push() operations.
-    When a new buy order arrives, matcher deducts all sell orders from the  orderqueue, and updates the status to 'Success'
+    * When a new buy order arrives, matcher deducts all sell orders from the  orderqueue, and updates the status to 'Success'
-    When a new sell order arrives, matcher deducts all buy orders from the  orderqueue, and updates the status to 'Success'.
+    * When a new sell order arrives, matcher deducts all buy orders from the  orderqueue, and updates the status to 'Success'.

-        Note: Even we have two order quques, one queue will always be empty(either buy or sell).
+        Note: Even we have two order queues, one queue will always be empty(either buy or sell).
-              Application is single threaded.
+              Mather is being used by a single thread.
+When we have more cores available we can create thread-per-stock, and better through-put is possible by parallelizing.

     Treading model:

         * Used Producer - Consumer and Boss-Worker threading models
-        * The design depends on which runs faster(Producer or Consumer).
+        * The design depends on 'which runs faster' strategy(Producer or Consumer).
         * In a typical trading system producer is always faster than the consumer
-        * if procuder is taking X time and consumer is taking Y time to process, and X > Y, we create X/Y Producer threads, if those many processors are available.
+        * if procducer is taking X time and consumer is taking Y time to process, and X > Y, we create X/Y Producer threads, if those many processors are available.
-        * 98% apllication logic is designed using lock-free concurrency.
+        * 98% application logic is designed using lock-free concurrency.
         * Memory pooling is used to reduce the memory allocation costs(boost::lockfree::spsc_queue)

-    scalablity:
+        Note: I haven't taken the advantage of lock free, because only one thread is working on a orderqueue, as my laptop is dual core, but the memory-pooled concept of boost::lockfree::spsc_queue is utilized.

+    Scalability:

-        As, the data structures are lock-free, and  application is highly-scalable
+        As, the data structures are lock-free, and there is scope for high-scalability.

 ## Used concepts

     Multithreading :
         * used std::thread for multithreading

     Synchronization :
         * Used lock based concurrency primitives like std::mutex, std::condition_variable.
         * Used lock-free concurrency options like Boost::lockfree::spsc_quque std::atomic_flag, std::atomics<>
         * boost::lockfree::spsc_quque - is used for memory pool based memory allocation, which reduced latency to microseconds.

     Data Structures:
         * std::vector # for multi-threaded exception handling
         * std::unordered_map # for stock matching
         * boost::lockfree::spsc_queue # for stock matching

     Designpatterns:
         * singleton designpattern is used for Logger objects